Context

 Overview

 The SDK is designed to create a new Asset Link, you need to implement the interfaces for the features that the particular Asset Link is intended to provide.
-Currently, one interface is supported:
+Currently, two interfaces are supported:

 Pre-requisites